councilwatch/councilwatch/README.md

 ### When I start the server/client, I get nest/vite: command not found

 You forgot to run `npm install` after cloning the repository.
+Run that command and restart the server/client

+### When I run the server in development mode, it gives an error that "DATABASE_URL" is required

+You didn't copy the env file from `docs/.env.development.example` to `packages/server/.env.development`.
+Copy that and try again